akvankorlaar/manuscriptdesk/README.md

 - Going to LocalSettings.php located in the root of your MediaWiki installation (for example w/LocalSettings.php), and by appending all code in ExampleConf.php (except for the PHP tag) to this file.
 - Configuring the variables '$wgWebsiteRoot' and '$wgPrimaryDisk' in LocalSettings.php.
 - Configuring '$wgNewManuscriptOptions['perl_path']'and $wgStylometricAnalysisOptions['python_path'] in LocalSettings.php if needed.
-- Installing CollateX.
+- Installing Collatex-tools.
 This can be done by downloading and installing the latest version from:http://collatex.net/.
+CollateX needs to be run as a web service in localhost.
-CollateX can be configured by modifying $wgCollationOptions['collatex_url'] in LocalSettings.php.
+  The CollateX URL and Headers can be configured by modifying $wgCollationOptions['collatex_url'] in LocalSettings.php.
 - Logging in as Administrator, and copying the contents of Sidebar.txt to Mediawiki:Sidebar (For example localhost/md/Mediawiki:Sidebar).

 Once everything is installed, you should log in as administrator, go to Special:UserRights (for example: localhost/md/Special:UserRights), enter your own username, and add yourself to the 'ManuscriptEditors' group.